Pinterest

 Mutti also didn't often include the capers in the sauce, so I rarely put them in.
 Since I like quick, I usually use my own cooked frozen meatballs (check out my recipe on how to make meatballs) or I buy them already cooked and frozen.
 However, for this recipe, I'm using 'from scratch' meatballs that have that special Königsberger taste!

-How to form meatballs?
+How to form Meatballs?

 If you have a large cookie scoop that will form 1½ inch portions, that's a perfect way to assure equal sized meatballs.